 C) Wilder fights on ESPN PPV

 Wilder could accept an offer from Arum and Top Rank to fight Fury on ESPN Pay-Per-View.
 Something which seems highly unlikely and would crack relations with Showtime.

 Like he did the first time they met, Fury has the opportunity to appear on Showtime for the second fight in succession.
 With Top Rank and ESPN placing upwards of £80 million on the table, they’d be mad to allow that scenario to unfold.

 E) Joint promotion

-The most fathomable alternative to keep Wilder v Fury alive would be for Showtime and ESPN to share broadcast rights.
-Fury’s promoter Frank Warren stated he would be happy for the UK to do so for a fight between Fury and Anthony Joshua.
+The most fathomable alternative to keep Wilder v Fury alive would be Showtime and ESPN to share broadcast rights.
+Fury’s promoter, Frank Warren, stated he would be happy for the UK to host a fight between Fury and Anthony Joshua.
 Therefore, there’s no reason why ESPN and Showtime couldn’t share the PPV on US soil.

-Fury’s move has come completely out of left-field and has seemingly jeopardized the biggest rematch in recent boxing history.
+Fury’s move has come entirely out of left-field and has seemingly jeopardized the biggest rematch in recent boxing history.

-What happens next is really anyone’s guess and will only become clear once the first fight of the ESPN deal is set.
+What happens next is anyone’s guess and will only become apparent once the first fight of the ESPN deal gets set.